wp-plugins/gwolle-gb/readme.txt

 Your first option is to use Akismet.
 It works like a charm.
 Fighting spam has never been easier.

+If that doesn't work enough, use the Custom Anti-Spam question.

 You can also use reCAPTCHA.
-It helps you and your visitors to fight spam at the slight cost of usability.
+It might scare off some visitors, though.

 = I get a warning about another reCAPTCHA library =